psychemedia/storytelling-notes/tom_tit_tot.md

 In the Gothic translation of the Gospels, Luke viii.
 54, "Maid, arise*" is rendered " Maur, urrcis."

-Bat the gal, she ssjs to herself, Well, if they'll oome agin, 111 ate 'em now.** And she set to work and ate *eni all, first and last.
+Bat the gal, she ssjs to herself, Well, if they'll oome agin, 111 ate 'em now."
+And she set to work and ate *eni all, first and last.

 Well, come sapper time the woman she said, "Qoo yon, and git one o* them there pies.
 I dare say they're oome agin now."